PPPLDeepLearning/plasma-python/docs/PrincetonUTutorial.md

 srun python mpi_learn.py

 ```
-where `X` is the number of nodes for distibuted training.
+where `X` is the number of nodes for distibuted training and the total number of GPUs is `X * 4`.
+This configuration guarantees 1 MPI process per GPU, regardless of the value of `X`.

+Update the `num_gpus` value in `conf.yaml` to correspond to the total number of GPUs specified for your Slurm allocation.

 Submit the job with (assuming you are still in the `examples/` subdirectory):
 ```bash